Submissions

 §2.
 Stylistic conventions

 The main title of the paper should appear bolded and centred at the very beginning of the first page.
-The name of the author(s) should appear immediately below the title, followed by an asterisk corresponding to the first footnote (asterisked, not numbered), indicating the current institutional affiliation and e-mail address.
+The name of the author(s) should appear immediately below the title, followed by the current institutional affiliation and e-mail address.
 Authors must also specify their ORCID (Open Researcher and Contributor ID), which can be obtained at http://orcid.org.

 As per Western naming conventions, please consider that the first name (forename or given name) is followed by the middle names and last name (surname or family name).
-Any academic ranks (e.g., professor, associate professor, lecturer) or postnominals (e.g., PhD, LLM, LLD etc.) should only be included in the first footnote.
-Acknowledgements and/or disclosures of competing interests (conflicts of interest) should be given in a separate line within the same asterisked footnote.
+Any academic ranks (e.g., professor, associate professor, lecturer) or postnominals (e.g., PhD, LLM, LLD etc.) should only be included in the affiliation.

 Studies and articles should also contain an abstract (max.
-250 words) and keywords (between 5 to 7) in English.
-Commentaries and book reviews are not subject to this condition and shall be published in either English or Romanian, without abstract or keywords.
+250 words) and keywords (between 5 to 7) in English, regardless of the language of the article (which may be English, French, or Spanish).
+Commentaries and book reviews are not subject to this condition and shall be published in either English, French, Spanish, or Romanian, without abstract or keywords.

 Italics may be used for highlighting certain fragments.
 Single spaces ought to be used after (but never before) most punctuation marks (full stop, colon, semicolon, question or exclamation marks), except for the use of quotation marks, parentheses, or brackets (which should use single space before the first element and after the last), as well as dashes (which require single space both before and after the punctuation mark).